nkinnan/esphome-pace-bms/README.md

 **As far as I know, many/most.**  Any not listed should simply require a slightly different configuration (or might re-use one of the existing ones).

-However, I'd like to keep a full list here if only for search engine discoverability, so if you find that it does work with your battery pack, please contact me with the configuration settings required, the make/model of battery pack (and a link to the exact model on the manufacturer's website if possible), and what it reports for the hardware version.
+However, I'd like to keep a full list here if only for search engine discoverability, so if you find that it does work with your battery pack, please contact me ([file an issue](https://github.com/nkinnan/esphome-pace-bms/issues)) with the configuration settings required, the make/model of battery pack (and a link to the exact model on the manufacturer's website if possible), and what it reports for the hardware version.

 **If not listed**, for help figuring out the required settings to get your battery pack working, see [How to configure a battery pack that's not in the supported list (yet)](#how-to-configure-a-battery-pack-thats-not-in-the-supported-list-yet)